dlinknctu/OpenNet/README.md

 * OpenNet 1.1 VM image: [Download Link](http://win.cs.nctu.edu.tw/opennet-1.1.zip)
     - user: nctuopennet
     - pw: nctuopennet

-OpenNet and corresponding tools can be found under /home/nctuopennet/workspace.
-With this VM image, please following the instruction in the "Run OpenNet" section to start the simulation.
+With this VM image, please following the instruction in the "Run OpenNet"<br/>
+section to start the simulation.
+OpenNet and corresponding tools can be found under "/home/nctuopennet/workspace".<br/>

 Build OpenNet on your own
 -------------------------